DerGuru/The-Resonant/Chapters/03-Part3-14-We did it.md

 Relief flooded the room.
 Lina laughed—half sob, half joy.
 Squeezed our hand tighter.

 "Yes," she said.
 "You did.
 You and RAE both.
 You showed RP-0 boundaries.
 It's... it's actually working.
 Malvek's been monitoring it.
-The entity is stable and Learning.
+The entity is stable and learning.
 You succeeded."

 We shook our head slightly.
 That wasn't what we meant.

 But how to explain?
 That "we" didn't mean Jason-and-RAE working together anymore.
 It meant us.

 We didn't correct her.
 Not yet.
-Too tired.
-Too much to process.
+She deserved the truth when we could give it without breaking her.

 Medical checked us over.
+"Severe resonance exhaustion," one said.
+"But... you're recovering faster than you should."

 Our vitals were stable.
 No permanent damage.
-Severe resonance exhaustion but already recovering faster than expected.

-"Someone needs to contact Director Malvek," one of the medical staff said.
+"Someone needs to contact Director Malvek," another of the medical staff said.
 "He wanted to be notified immediately when Mr. Fischer wakes up."

 "I already did," Milo said, putting away a comm device.